GEANT/ansible-shibboleth/README.md

 1. R&E Home Organization
 2. Identity Federation Operators
 3. Anyone wants to deploy a Shibboleth Identity Provider with a high level of details

+This playbook is targeted to Linux System Administrators that know:
+* Ansible
+* Shibboleth:
+  * How to configure an Attribute Filter to release attributes to relying-parties
+  * How to configure an Attribute Resolver to define new attributes
+  * How to configure and use a Directory Service (OpenLDAP/AD) for Identity Management scopes
+  * How to configure and use an SQL database

 [[TOP](#ansible-playbook-to-deploy-shibboleth-identity-provider)]